Acts 19:1–22 . . .

 These Ephesian disciples had only a basic understanding of the Messiah Jesus and his ministry, only what could be gained through the message of John the Baptist.
 They were in the same place as Apollos before Aquila and Priscilla explained and taught him about the way of God more accurately (18:24–26).

 Just as he'd done on the day of Pentecost and here with these twelve men, today God baptized people with the Holy Spirit the moment of conversion.
 When each of us truly becomes a Christian, the Holy Spirit begins to live inside us, giving us at least one spiritual gift and supernaturally empowering us to make a hearty effort to carry on Jesus’ work in this world.
 Water baptism is an outward symbol of the internal baptism of the Holy Spirit.

 During this time, Paul wrote his letters of 1 and 2 Corinthians while in the city of Ephesus; 1 Corinthians has much to say about the person and work of the Holy Spirit.
-[You can find the Hearty Boys' weekly summaries of 1 and 2 Corinthians by clicking here].
+[You can find Warren's Hearty Boys weekly commentaries of 1 and 2 Corinthians here].

 Preaching (vv.
 8–10)